Avijit Dutt: Career

-He is, perhaps, the only actor to have two patents applied for, for a toilet solution & Health Care.
-His organisation, Enable, of which Dutt is Chief Motivator and Director, has built toilets across north India, though not the one he had patented, the second patent is for a process of collecting, testing and documenting blood tests for rural areas.
-They have covered over 60000 beneficiaries across 68 villages in India.
+In addition to his acting work, he has applied for two patents, one for a toilet solution and another cor a process of collecting, testing and documenting blood tests.
+He is Chief Motivator and Director for his organisation Enable, which has built toilets across North India, thoug His organisation, Enable, of which Dutt is Chief Motivator and Director, has built toilets across north India, though not the one he has patented.
+They have covered over 60,000 beneficiaries across 68 villages in India.